Dugal

-Dugal is a surname with multiple origins.
+Dugal or Dugald is a surname with multiple origins.
 In some cases it is derived from the Gaelic personal name Dùghall (variously spelt), or else from a reduced form of the surname MacDougall (which is an Anglicised surname originating from a patronymic form of Dùghall, Dubhghall, etc.).
 The Gaelic Dùghall and Dubhghall are composed of elements dubh and gall, meaning "dark" and "stranger."
 Fingal is a Gaelic name which means "fair stranger."

 In other cases, the surname Dugal is of French origin.
 In other cases, the surname is of Punjabi origin, as a Khatri and Sikh name based upon the name of a Khatri clan.
 This Indian surname is more often spelt Duggal.

 Dugal is also a surname of a Marathi family originally given by the rulers of the Peshwa dynasty meaning the third line people in the war.